ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

   * https://github.com/pvvx/ATC_MiThermometer
   * https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html

-Even the ATC page (https://github.com/atc1441/ATC_MiThermometer) suggests to use the improved pvvx firmware variant.
-If I would start from scratch, I'll use pvvx.
+Update 2023.11: In the meantime, even the ATC page (https://github.com/atc1441/ATC_MiThermometer) suggests to use the improved pvvx firmware variant.
+If I would start from scratch, I'd use pvvx.

 **I've only tried the ATC firmware, so the following describes that variant ...**